BACK

 What if your tenant doesn’t leave the property by the date specified in the notice?
 Then it’s time to proceed with an eviction.
 This means you serve your tenant with a summons and complaint for eviction.

-You also give these to the court.
+The landlord files these documents with the court.
 The court will set a time and date for a hearing in front of a judge.
 You and your tenant must show up for the proceedings.

 Prepare for an Eviction Court Hearing